frillsdev/migraine-protection/README.md

-# 🧠 Migraine Overlay
+# Migraine Protection

-A tiny zero-dependency script that adds a dark transparent overlay to any webpage — helpful for reducing harsh brightness or flicker triggers.
+A tiny zero-dependency script that adds a dark transparent overlay to any webpage - helpful for reducing harsh brightness or flicker triggers.

+---

 ## Why?